izhanghongbo/blog/docs/theme-documentation-basics/index.md

 Feel free to edit the post file by adding some sample content and replacing the title value in the beginning of the file.

 {{< admonition >}}
 By default all posts and pages are created as a draft.
-If you want to render these pages, remove the property `draft: true` from the metadata, set the property `draft: false` or add `-D`/`--buildDrafts` parameter to `hugo` command.
+If you want to render these pages, remove the property `draft: false` from the metadata, set the property `draft: false` or add `-D`/`--buildDrafts` parameter to `hugo` command.
 {{< /admonition >}}

 ### 2.5 Launching the Website Locally